 The Mixon 4 from Reloop is the company’s flagship hybrid-controller and the only kind of its type in this best DJ controllers guide.
 Designed for both Serato Pro DJ and Algoriddim djay PRO, the Mixon 4 is capable of mixing on PC, Mac, iOS and Android.

 Plus, there’s also Spotify integration within djay 2 software, which will require a premium subscription.
 The controller includes four deck control, a four channel audio interface, 16 performance pads and a docking station that can hold a 12.9” iPad Pro.

-Read full review: Native Instruments Traktor Kontrol D2
+Read the full Native Instruments Traktor Kontrol X1 review

 A built-in sound card with master gain, headphone output for cueing and channel gain knobs makes DJ2GO2 an ideal portable pocket DJ controller.
 It has two channels with a crossfader and pitch faders for easy blending, while the pad modes give you access to performance controls typically found on larger controllers.

 The latest ‘Touch’ iteration adds capacitive jog wheels for better, more responsive mixing.